WWatkins142/web-scraping-challenge/README.md

  # Web Scraping Challenge- Mission to Mars
-For this homework I built a web application that scrapes websites for data related to the Mission to Mars and displays the information in a single HTML page.
+For this project I built a web application that scrapes websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ![Mission_to_Mars_Screenshot](/Mission_to_Mars_Screenshot.png)